+,

+APPLICATION 2022/0918/OUT PARISH: Sherburn In Elmet Town

+NUMBER: Council

+APPLICANT: Taylor Property VALID DATE: 9th August 2022

+7 II LIO/IIII.

+Developments EXPIRY DATE: 15 th March 2023

+(Yorkshire) Ltd

-APPLICATION 2022/0918/OUT PARISH: Sherburn In Elmet Town NUMBER: Council APPLICANT: Taylor Property VALID DATE: 9th August 2022 Developments EXPIRY DATE: 4th October 2022 (Yorkshire) Ltd PROPOSAL: Outline application for development of 5 new detached houses including access, appearance, layout and scale (all other matters reserved) (amended plans) on land to the rear of LOCATION: 7 Low Street Sherburn In Elmet Leeds North Yorkshire LS25 6BG
+PROPOSAL: Outline application for development of 5 new detached houses including access, appearance, layout and scale (all other matters reserved) (amended plans) on land to the rear of

+LOCATION: 7 Low Street

+Sherburn In Elmet Leeds North Yorkshire

+LS25 6BG

+RECOMMENDATION: GRANT subject to a S106 Agreement to ensure the access is kept clear for the lifetime of the development; for the maintenance of the railings and area of open land and for Recreational Open Space and Waste/Recycling Contributions

+Necycling Continuations

-This is a 'minor' application for development of land for housing that has been brought before Planning Committee as 3.8.9(b)(vi) is triggered as there has been more than 10 letters of representation received that raise material planning considerations and where officers would otherwise determine the application contrary to these representations.
+This application was brought before Planning Committee on 7th December, due to the fact that 3.8.9(b)(vi) was triggered as there has been more than 10 letters of representation received that raise material planning considerations and where officers would otherwise determine the application contrary to these representations.